hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-react-application.md

 npx hardhat run --network ovm_localhost scripts/deploy-all.js
 ```

+3. In `net-emissions-token-network/interface/packages/contracts/src/addresses.js`, uncomment the Optimism localhost contract addresses already in the file and comment out the Hardhat Network contract addresses.

-3. Start the React app with
+4. Start the React app with

 ```bash
 yarn react-app:start
 ```

-4. After navigating to `localhost:3000` in the browser, add a new network to MetaMask by clicking the networking at the top and Custom RPC with these settings:
+5. After navigating to `localhost:3000` in the browser, add a new network to MetaMask by clicking the networking at the top and Custom RPC with these settings:

 - Network Name: Optimism Localhost
 - Chain ID: 31337